ramon-rocha/MonoDevelop.CobraBinding/README.md

 * Implement a Code Formatter for smarter indentation

-* Implement an Ambience class for tool tips and document outline support
+* Implement an Ambience class for document outline support

 * Fix bugs with code completion